Exterior Painting Cost

 paintingexteriorwalls11

-The location will affect the price too, as the cost of living varies around the country, and this is reflected in the quotations supplied by tradesmen.
 For example, in London, the cost to paint a three-bedroom semi-detached home can start at £1,100 for sole traders, while a large business can charge up to £1,200.
-In the north, you can expect to pay £600 for small businesses up to £750 for large companies.
+In the north, you can expect to pay £600 for small businesses and up to £750 for large companies.

 DIY Painting Exterior Walls

-If you have a small budget in mind, then you could consider painting your exterior walls yourself.
-While this can cut installation costs, it is a time-consuming task which requires a significant amount of concentration and skill.
+If you have a small budget, you could consider painting your exterior walls yourself.
+While this can cut installation costs, it is a time consuming task which requires a significant amount of concentration and skill.

 It can also be quite dangerous if you have to use a ladder to paint walls that are out of your reach.
 You should only consider painting your exterior walls yourself if you have previous experience of redecorating.